-Base(num,radix[,len])\$ Convert a given integer num into a string representation of the specified (2019 SR0) radix.
+Name Base(num,radix[,len])\$ (2019 SR0) Brief Description Convert a given integer num into a string representation of the specified radix .
 Bin2Dec(str\$) Convert a binary number to decimal.

-BitLShift(num,shift)

-(2019 SR0) Shift a decimal number num left by the specified number of bits shift.

-BitRShift(num,shift)

-(2019 SR0) Shift a decimal number num right by the specified number of bits shift.
+BitLShift(num,shift) (2019 SR0) Shift a decimal number num left by the specified number of bits shift .
+BitRShift(num,shift) (2019 SR0) Shift a decimal number num right by the specified number of bits shift .
 Convert(d,str1\$,str2\$) Convert a number from one measurement system to another.

-Convert a string representation text in the specified radix into a to 511.
+Decimal(text\$,radix) Convert a string representation text in the specified radix into a decimal number.

-Decimal(text\$,radix) decimal number.

 Dec2Bin(n)\$ Convert a decimal number to binary.
-The input range is limited to -512 number of characters.

-Dec2Hex(n[,places])\$ Convert a decimal number to hexadecimal and optionally, specify
+The input range is limited to -512 to 511.
+Dec2Hex(n[,places])\$ Convert a decimal number to hexadecimal and optionally, specify number of characters.
 Hex2Dec(str\$) Convert a string representation of a hexadecimal number to decimal.